Be the STAR of your job interview

-Let's explore each step to help you ace your interview.
+Let's explore each step to help you ace your next job interview.

 Always wrack your brain for the most relevant situation.
 Listen to the interviewer's question very carefully and identify key words.
 For example, if they want to know about a time you displayed leadership skills under pressure, don't describe the time you had a conflict with fellow manager (unless, of course, you can find a way to link the two stories thematically).
-Remember, it's okay to take a few moments to collect yourself, select the right anecdote and prepare your response.
+Remember that during your job interview it's okay to take a few moments to collect yourself, select the right anecdote and prepare your response.
 Feel free to tell the interviewer you'd like some time to consider your answer; it's better to be methodical than launch into an irrelevant example.

 With your situation in mind, lay it out for the interviewer.
 You may find